 Our third design uses a tube that fits over the back of the syringe.
-Tabs would be set into the tube where the physician would put their fingers to hold onto the device.
-As they apply pressure to these tabs, connecting rods pull down an L-shaped wing near the top of the tube.
-These wings lock in place to prevent the doctor from expelling filler.
-Once they are pulled down, the physician would then be free to push down the device plunger to inject filler.
+Tabs would be set into the tube where the physician would put his or her fingers to hold onto the device.
+As he or she applies pressure to these tabs, connecting rods pull down an L-shaped wing near the top of the tube.
+These wings lock into teeth cut into a second plunger which sits on top of the syringe's plunger and prevent the doctor from expelling more filler.
+Once the L-shaped wings are pulled down, the physician would then be free to push down the device plunger to inject one or more increments of filler.
 Once they release pressure on the tabs, springs in compression push the L-wings back into place.
-The wings would then catch on notches cut into the device's plunger, which would prevent the doctor from advancing the plunger.
+The wings would then advancing the plunger.

-One advantage of this device is that it allows the doctor to use his discretion in expelling more than one increment at a time.
+One advantage of this device is that it allows the doctor to use his discretion if he wishes to expel more than one increment at a time.
 The mechanism employed in operating the device is also fairly simple, and thus reliable.
 Unfortunately, the parts required to make this device are quite small.
 While they may not be difficult to manufacture individually, assembling them into a working prototype would be a challenge.
 The device retains the normal movement of using a syringe for the doctor, but complicates the procedure by adding an additional motion to make the device work.